pcuenca/pcuenca.github.io/coreml-stable-diffusion.md

 An easy way to locate interesting models is browsing the [Diffusers Models Gallery](https://huggingface.co/spaces/huggingface-projects/diffusers-gallery).

+![Screenshot: Diffusers Models Gallery](/assets/diffusers-gallery.jpg)

 In this guide we'll be converting [Open Journey v4 by PromptHero](https://huggingface.co/prompthero/openjourney-v4).

-![Screenshot: Diffusers Models Gallery](/assets/diffusers-gallery.jpg)

 - Ensure the model is in [`diffusers`](https://github.com/huggingface/diffusers) format.
 If it's just a single file with a "checkpoint", you can use [this Space](https://huggingface.co/spaces/diffusers/sd-to-diffusers) to convert it to diffusers.
 - If you find a model that is not available in the Hub, consider uploading it for free.
-All you need is a Hub account, and you can make models public or private for your own use.
+All you need is a Hugging Face Hub account, and you can make models public or private for your own use.

 #### Decide your target hardware